Contributing Gear Editor

 The Inertia

-While there are different wetsuit storage options out there, surf backpacks are my personal favorite due to their versatility.
-They do a great job of keeping wetsuit funk out of the car, and for surf breaks with a bit of a trek to the beach, or for the car-less surfer, a surf backpack is essential for keeping your wetsuit from mingling with items you’d rather keep dry on the commute home.
+One of the worst parts about surfing is dealing with a wet, and often stinky, wetsuit.
+If you don’t stow it well, a wetsuit can easily stink up your car or other items in your bag and will soak anything it touches.
+While there are different wetsuit storage options out there, surf backpacks are our personal favorites due to their versatility.
+They do a great job of keeping the wetsuit funk out of your car.
+And for surf breaks with a bit of a trek, or for the car-less surfer, a surf backpack is essential for keeping your wetsuit from mingling with items you’d rather keep dry on the commute home.

-The best surf backpacks can even function as a regular drybag, keeping water out (rather than in) to protect items like electronics or clothes from the elements, whether that’s on a boat or in the rain.
+The best surf backpacks can even function as a regular dry bag, keeping water out (rather than in) to protect items like electronics or clothes from the elements, whether that’s on a boat or in the rain.

 The Best Surf Backpacks:

-Best Overall Surf Backpack:Dakine Cyclone II ($175)
+Best Overall Surf Backpack: Dakine Cyclone II ($175)

-Best Dry Backpack:
+Best Dry Bag:

 COR Surf Waterproof Dry Backpack ($74-79)

-Best Value: Quicksilver Sea Stash Backpack ($55)
+Best Value Surf Backpack: Quicksilver Sea Stash Backpack ($55)

 Best Backpack for Surf Travel: Rip Curl F-Light Surf 40L ($141)